Thursday 31 October 2024

 Just pick something easy-going and sensible.

 Ooooh!
-'Blender Celebration' - a 12% imperial stout blend.
+'Blender Celebration' - a 12% imperial stout concoction.
 Doh!

 It was probably for the best that this small bar was uncomfortably busy whilst we were there, lest we decide to stay and work our way through more of the LHG beers.
 Even the upstairs room was full - and upstairs rooms in micros never get full.
 My dinky wooden stool was situated on the dog-leg of the route through the bar, necessitating acrobatic movements to avoid being clobbered by folk on their way to the WCs.